 Season to be Jolly

-This method works well for the drug trafficker, because a drug addict who needs his or her daily dose of drugs will do whatever it take to ensure their supply is kept coming, what better way then to sell the drug you are addicted to.
+This method works well for the drug trafficker because a drug addict who needs his or her daily dose of drugs will do whatever it takes to ensure their supply is kept coming, what better way than to sell the drug you are addicted to.

-Recent review of the holiday season activities and especially in the shopping malls appears a new phenomenon not previously observed.
-As a consumer of goods we can all appreciate the abundance of products available.
-But to get those products into the hands of the consumer requires quite a team of marketing experts, and promotional cost that can skyrocket in a very short time for business owners.
+A recent review of the holiday season activities and especially in the shopping malls appears a new phenomenon not previously observed.
+As a consumer of goods, we can all appreciate the abundance of products available.
+But to get those products into the hands of the consumer requires quite a team of marketing experts and promotional costs that can skyrocket in a very short time for business owners.
 Similar to the beer commercials during an NFL playoff game, costs are in the millions, but sales can rise in the billions.

 This goes on from one end of the mall down to the other end of the mall.
-It is also noticeable in the various supermarkets; there is someone at a stand up booth who is offering small shots to people as tongue teasers.
-Usually its wine that is offered, and occasionally you will find some Beer.
+It is also noticeable in the various supermarkets; there is someone at a stand-up booth who is offering small shots to people as tongue teasers.
+Usually, some wine is offered, and occasionally you will find some Beer.
 But what is not being seen is that these people are social alcohol pushers in their own right.
 A human body only needs a few milligrams of alcohol to invoke the body’s desire for more alcohol.
-No wonder they call this the season to be jolly, half the population is tipsy and influences by some amount of alcohol.
-Despite the adds, alcohol is a killer drug, shoppers beware of the alcohol pushers, their smiles and costumes may seem pleasant and endearing but their motive is to get your alcohol level just below the legal limit but just enough to have your mind open to spend, spend and spend some more.
-This season, just say not to alcohol, even if it’s Santa Clause offering it, just say no thanks, you will be happier for it.
+No wonder they call this the season to be jolly, half the population is tipsy and influenced by some amount of alcohol.
+Despite the ads, alcohol is a killer drug, shoppers beware of the alcohol pushers, their smiles and costumes may seem pleasant and endearing but their motive is to get your alcohol level just below the legal limit but just enough to have your mind open to spend, spend and spend some more.
+This season, just say no to alcohol, even if it’s Santa Clause offering it, just say no thanks, you will be happier for it.